Trisha1212/Performance-Testing/README.md

 - Data size estimated in production environments:
 - Understand the size of database in production environment [1 million, 50 thousand size of data]
-- The size of data mentioned by Po will help us to create test data for same size for replica environment.
+- The size of data mentioned by PO and using same information will help us to create test data for same size for replica environment.

 <br />
 <br />